-The The Mandarin Oriental Paris offers family-friendly luxury in Paris’ city center.
-In the heart of the 1st arrondissement, the hotel has a prime location among the boutique shops on Rue Saint Honoré while being a stone’s throw from the Louvre, Place Vendome, and the Jardin des Tuileries.
+Mandarin Oriental – family-friendly luxury in the Paris city center.
+The hotel has a prime location in the heart of the 1st arrondissement, among the boutique shops on Rue Saint Honoré while being a stone’s throw from the Louvre, Place Vendome, and the Jardin des Tuileries.
 Options abound for children, from playing in the nearby Tuileries to various kids’ activities the hotel organizes, like perfume-making classes or cooking lessons.
 In addition, the concierge provides guests with a handout of weekly cultural happenings that includes a section dedicated to younger guests.
 There’s an excellent pool and spa, and a Michelin two-star restaurant – with kids’ menu, of course.
 Should you want to spend a quiet evening in, the hotel offers popcorn machines for a family movie night.

 - Ages: The Mandarin Oriental is one of Paris’ most family-friendly hotels.
 They offer cribs, bath tubs, sterilizers, highchairs, play mats, and bottle warmers for guests with babies; books, crayons, video games, and treats on arrival for older kids.
 Kids’ menus are available in the hotel restaurants and for room service.
 There is a dedicated Kids’ Ambassador and Kids’ Concierge.
 The hotel supplies a popcorn machine and DVDs for family movie nights, and hosts special events like Easter egg hunts, drawing workshops, and Christmas activities.
 The spa’s 14-meter lap pool offers family hours.
 Babysitting can be arranged with advaced notice.